iPad mini 2 with Retina display review

 iPad mini 2 review: Speed and processor power

 2012’s iPads had significant differences in terms of processor.
 Where the iPad 4 featured an A6X processor the iPad mini made do with the A5 chip also found in the iPad 2.
 The 2013 iPads both feature the same A7 chip, along with its 64-bit architecture, and the accompanying M7 motion coprocessor.
-This breaks from Apple’s tradition of featuring a superior chip in the full-sized iPad, and removes one of the obvious differentiators between the two devices.
+This was a break from Apple’s tradition of featuring a superior chip in the full-sized iPad, and removes one of the obvious differentiators between the two devices.
 Apple rectified this with the launch of the iPad mini 3 and the iPad Air 2 - the iPad Air 2 got the faster A8 and M8 processors, while the iPad mini 3 retained the A7 and M8 processors of the earlier model.

 When it launched we felt it was curious that Apple didn’t choose to feature the lower spec A6 chip in the Retina iPad mini (or a variant of that chip).
 This would have made a clear distinction between the two devices and helped Apple sell more iPad Airs (on which the company will make bigger margins due to its higher cost).
-As it is, the new iPad mini appears to offer exactly the same specifications as its more expensive, and larger sibling, for £80 less.
-But Apple doesn't want to sell a less than perfect product, of course, so it's no surprise really that Apple is willing to cannibalise its own product to offer the best device it can.
+When it launched the iPad mini 2 offered exactly the same specifications as its more expensive, and larger sibling, and cost £80 less.
+In 2014, when Apple launched the iPad Air 2 and iPad mini 3 the two devices were still £80 apart, despite the huge jump in specs from the mini to the Air.

-Additionally, the processor in the iPad mini with Retina display is actually clocked at a lower speed than the iPad Air, which is clocked at 1.39GHz, according to Geekbench 3.
+Additionally, the processor in the iPad mini 2 was actually clocked at a lower speed than the iPad Air, which is clocked at 1.39GHz, according to Geekbench 3.
 Incidentally, the A7 chip in the iPhone 5s is clocked at 1.30GHz.
 We assume that the processor in the iPad mini 3 is similarly clocked.

 Apple claimed that the iPad mini 2 is up to four times faster than its predecessor, and up to eight times faster when it comes to graphics performance.
 Our tests found that it is indeed faster, but it doesn't quite live up to Apple's claims.